MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 This example is currently WIP.
 Use it as a reference only.

-The Seal-Nautilus pattern provides secure secret management for enclave applications, ensuring the Seal secret is only accessible within the attested enclaves.
+The Seal-Nautilus pattern provides secure secret management for enclave applications, where user can encrypt any secrets to the enclave binary.

+The enclave can define a Seal policy bounded to an enclave identity configured with specified PCRs.
+Users can use the enclave identity to encrypt any data using Seal, and only the enclave of the given PCRs can decrypt it.

 Here we reuse the weather example: Instead of storing the `weather-api-key` with AWS Secret Manager, we store it with Seal, and show that only the enclave with the expected PCRs has access to it.

 ## Components